A discrete extrinsic and intrinsic Dirac operator: The extrinsic Dirac operator

+It is then not surprising to see that the associated family given in \cite{lam_discrete_2016} can be reformulated with our spin transformation \eqref{eqn:family}.
+Moreover, our face-edge-constraint minimal surface is a generalization of the minimal surfaces in \cite{lam_discrete_2016}.

+\begin{remark} While the definitions in \cite{lam_discrete_2016} can model the minimal surface with curvature-line parameterization (C-minimal surface), asymptotic parameterization (A-minimal surface) and their associated family, our new definition covers more general minimal surfaces with arbitrary parameterization. \end{remark}

-and they show that this gives rise to the two types minimal surfaces mentioned in \cref{rem:twominimal} by means of a discrete analogue of the Weierstrass representation.
-By \cref{rem:twominimal} we know that our face edge-constraint minimal surfaces can be considered as a generalization of these two types minimal surfaces and indeed we can generalize the discrete holomorphic quadratic differential, removing the restriction on $q$ of being purely imaginary, and obtain the following generalized discrete holomorphic quadratic differential: \begin{definition} Given a planar net on the complex plane $z:V\rightarrow \mathbb{C}$.
+\paragraph{A Weierstrass representation} Recall that in \cite{bobenko_holomorphic_2016} Lam and Pinkall define a discrete holomorphic quadratic differential $q: E\rightarrow \mathrm{Im}(\mathbb{C})$ on a planar triangulated mesh $z:V\to\mathbb{C}$, $X=(V,E,F)$ in the complex plane and they show that this gives rise to the two types minimal surfaces (\cref{def:am} and \cref{def:cm}) by means of a discrete analogue of the Weierstrass representation.
+By \cref{rem:min_gen} we know that our face-edge-constraint minimal surfaces can be considered as a generalization of these two types minimal surfaces and indeed we can generalize the discrete holomorphic quadratic differential, removing the restriction on $q$ of being purely imaginary, and obtain the following generalized discrete holomorphic quadratic differential: \begin{definition} Given a planar net on the complex plane $z:V\rightarrow \mathbb{C}$.
 A holomorphic quadratic differential is a funtion $q: E\rightarrow \mathbb{C}$ such that

-\end{definition} Now, we are going to show that this holomorphic quadratic differential always gives a family of minimal surfaces in a similar manner to \cite{bobenko_holomorphic_2016}. \begin{theorem} Let $z:V\rightarrow \mathbb{C}$ be a realization of a simply connected triangular mesh and $q:E\rightarrow \mathbb{C}$ a holomorphic quadratic differential.
-Then there exists a minimal face edge-constraint net $\mathfrak{X}_q$:
+where $j$ runs through all the neighboring vertices of $i$. \end{definition} Now, we are going to show that this holomorphic quadratic differential always gives a family of minimal surfaces in a similar manner to \cite{bobenko_holomorphic_2016}. \begin{theorem} Let $z:V\rightarrow \mathbb{C}$ be a realization of a simply connected triangular mesh and $q:E\rightarrow \mathbb{C}$ a holomorphic quadratic differential.
+Then there exists a minimal face-edge-constraint net $\mathfrak{X}_q$:

 where $\mathop\mathrm{Re}$ means taking the real part of each component of the quaternion. \end{theorem} \begin{proof} To see that the imaginary parts of the hyperedges are closed around each face, we refer to the proof of Theorem 6.3 in \cite{bobenko_holomorphic_2016}.
 By direct computation we have